DoubleML/doubleml-for-r/README.md

 object-oriented implementation allows a high flexibility for the model specification in terms of …

--   … the machine learners for the nuisance functions,
+-   … the machine learning methods for estimation of the nuisance functions,
 -   … the resampling schemes,
 -   … the double machine learning algorithm,
 -   … the Neyman orthogonal score functions,